-- Normal mode: In this mode, 1.5V power supply area runs at full power; Stop mode: In this mode, 1.5V power supply area works in low power - Stop mode.
-In this mode, 1.5V power supply area works in low power state, all clocks are off, and peripherals stop working; Stop the mode is the table of table of the table of table o - Standby mode: In this mode, the 1.5V power supply area stops power supply, and except for the standby circuit, the content of register and SRAM will be lost.
+- Normal mode: In this mode, 1.5V power supply area runs at full power; Step mode: In this mode, 1.5V power supply area works in low power. - Stop mode: In this mode, 1.5V power supply area works in low power state, all clocks are off, and peripherals stop working; - Standby mode: In this mode, the 1.5V power supply area stops power supply, and except for the standby circuit, the content of register and SRAM will be lost.